How to Choose the Right Dual Sport Motorcycle Tires?

 Continental TKC 80

-The TKC 80 looks really cool and I always admired the BMW 1200 riders who had this kind of set up on their bikes.
-It just makes you want to go off-road 🙂
+The TKC 80 has an undeniable cool factor, and I’ve always admired BMW 1200 riders who sported this setup on their bikes.
+It just screams adventure and makes you itch to hit the off-road trails 🙂

 Durability